The Ghosts of the Gettysburg Children's Orphanage

 Why did Gettysburg need an Orphanage?

 In the aftermath of the Battle of Gettysburg in July 1863, the town was left reeling—not just from the thousands of dead and wounded soldiers but also from the social wreckage that followed.
+The battle's devastation is one of the core reasons why Gettysburg is haunted, and the orphanage is a tragic reminder of just how far that devastation reached.
 Countless children had been orphaned by the war.
 Fathers were lost in battle, mothers succumbed to poverty or illness, and entire families were torn apart.
 Gettysburg, once a quiet town, suddenly found itself in desperate need of infrastructure to care for these vulnerable young souls.

 In response, in 1866, the National Homestead at Gettysburg was established by Dr. John F. Bourns, a Philadelphia physician moved by the plight of children orphaned by the war.
 The orphanage was set up to house and educate these children, with the hope of giving them a new chance at life in the wake of unspeakable loss.